Alternative Format Textbooks

 - Easter Seals Greater Houston

 Easter Seals Greater Houston is committed to being a lifelong partner for individuals of all ages with all types of disabilities, and their families.
-ESGH offers a full complement of services ranging from infancy to adulthood, including programs for their families.
+ESGH offers a full range of services ranging from infancy to adulthood, including programs for their families.

 - Family Village/Waisman Center